Vineesh-AI-DS/sqlinjection/README.md

 ##Bypassing login field

 The username field is vulnerable.
-Put (ganesh’ #) or (ganesh’--) in the username field and hit “Enter” to log in.
+Put (praveen’ #) or (praveen’--) in the username field and hit “Enter” to log in.
 We use “#” or “--” to comment everything in the query sentence that comes after the username filed telling the database to disregard the password field: (SELECT * FROM users WHERE username=’admin’ # AND password=’ ‘).
 By using line commenting, the aggressor eliminates a part of the login condition and gains access.
-This technique will make the “WHERE” clause true only for one user; in this case, it is “ganesh.”
+This technique will make the “WHERE” clause true only for one user; in this case, it is “praveen.”

 Now after logging out you will see the login page.
-In the login page give ganesh’ # .
+In the login page give praveen’ # .
 You can see the page now enters into the administrator page as before when giving the password.

 ![Screenshot 2023-06-10 223645](https://github.com/praveenst13/sqlinjection/assets/118787793/cb326fd0-509f-4df9-b97d-8a65bf1f0716)